shifubear/linear_equation_lesson/README.md

 The project was built in a conda environment using Python 3.9.
 The only package that was installed was `streamlit` and there are no other dependencies.

+The demo can be accessed [here](https://shifubear-linear-equation-lesson-demo-app-vu7jyt.streamlit.app/demo).
+The `demo` page contains the requested interactive quiz.

-To run the app, use
+To run the app locally, use
 ```
 $ streamlit run demo_app.py
 ```